 While it’s not for the faint-hearted, a teaching career is one of the most rewarding paths you can take.
 Your enthusiasm for maths can have a positive influence on the lives of young people, you’ll be able to communicate underlying mathematical concepts in creative ways.
 It’s not just about lessons and marking – your school community will benefit from your particular talents.
 With your enthusiasm, you can even start a knitting club, a programming club or a choir.

 Maths teachers are currently highly in demand, and you’ll be offered strong financial incentives to train.
 If you graduate with at least a 2:2 you can receive a bursary of £25,000 or a scholarship of £27,500 during your PGCE.

-Whether you're ready to apply for graduate schemes, or you simply want to see what's out there.
-Use our trusty application deadline list for all available graduate schemes in various industries.
+Whether you're ready to apply for graduate jobs, or you simply want to see what's out there.
+Use our trusty application list to browse graduate jobs in various industries.